 Tuesday truck surfing!

-A spectacular action kicked off by chance this morning, as 8 trucks heading to the site – carrying important bittrucksurfings of equipment – foolishly came via our campsite… With some ace teamwork to slow the lorries down, first two then three people with a head for heights climbed on top of the lorries – stopping them from going anywhere!
+A spectacular action kicked off by chance this morning, as 8 trucks heading to the site – carrying important bits of equipment – foolishly came via our campsite… With some ace teamwork to slow the lorries down, first two then three people with a head for heights climbed on top of the lorries – stopping them from going anywhere!
 Surfing on lorries, armed with rolling resistance flags – not a bad way to spend time on Preston New Road.

 Wednesday: three ways to stop fracking